 This can result in a patient receiving an incorrect diagnosis, which can lead to inappropriate treatment, delayed treatment, or no treatment at all for their actual medical condition.
 The most commonly misdiagnosed conditions are heart attack and cancer.
 The failure to diagnose life-threatening conditions can have devastating consequences and cause catastrophic injuries.

 - Failure to treat.
-This error occurs when the doctors correctly diagnoses a condition, but then fails to treat it in accordance with the acceptable standard of care for that condition.
+This error occurs when the doctors correctly diagnose a condition, but then fail to treat it in accordance with the acceptable standard of care for that condition.
 This failure can take various forms and may result from negligence, misdiagnosis, delay in diagnosis, or inadequate medical care.
 Failure to treat can have serious consequences for patients and may lead to the worsening of their medical conditions, additional health complications, or even death.

-- Prescription drug errors.
-Doctors make errors in prescribing the wrong medication, incorrect dosing and administration of prescription drugs.
+Doctors can make errors in prescribing the wrong medication, incorrect dosing, and administration of prescription drugs.
 Other drug errors include prescribing drugs that can cause harm in the patient when they interact with one another.

 Sometimes medical mistakes can occur without causing any injury, which would not be a cause for a claim.
 A doctor or other medical professional either acts or fails to act in a manner consistent with the acceptable standard of care in such a way that causes injury to the patient.
 The injury must also cause emotional or financial loss in order to satisfy the elements of a medical malpractice claim.
 Any of these preventable medical errors that cause injury due to the action or inaction of your doctor may be cause to file a medical malpractice claim in Washington, D.C. or West Virginia.

 How long do I have to file a medical malpractice case in Washington, DC?